-ACTIVITY 2014-2: Revised Definition of "Family" Plan Year: 2014 Implemented: 2014
+ACTIVITY 2014-2: Revised Definition of "Family" Plan Year: 2014

 Challenge: On Jan.
-24, 2013, 3,120 families with children were living in emergency or temporary housing in King County.28 Thousands more elderly and disabled people, many with severe rent burdens, are on our waiting lists.
+24, 2013, 3,120 families with children were living in emergency or temporary housing in King County.27 Thousands more elderly and disabled people, many with severe rent burdens, are on our waiting lists.
 To make the greatest use of our limited resources, we seek to target the most vulnerable populations, including families with children, elderly, and people with disabilities.
-Currently, KCHA serves about 475 households that do not include a minor, elderly, or disabled family member.29
+Currently, KCHA serves about 475 households that do not include a minor, elderly, or disabled family member.28

 Solution: This policy modifies the Public Housing Admissions and Continued Occupancy Policy (ACOP) and Section 8 Administrative Plans in an effort to direct our limited resources to populations facing the greatest need: elderly, near-elderly and disabled households, and families with children.
 Through this set of policy revisions, we will refine our focus on the most at-risk people in our communities.
 Exceptions will be made for participants in programs that target specialized populations such as domestic violence victims.
+In 2015, we will continue the planning necessary to finalize and implement these changes, including public hearings and public comment periods.